 I used to say, "Well, I'm a student!"
 For one it was true, and somehow that was all that needed to be said.
-'I'm studying' - which somehow conveyed whatever people wanted it to; up til all hours finishing essays, sleeping too much, finding my footing - and so on.
+'I'm studying' - which somehow conveyed whatever people wanted it to: up til all hours finishing essays, sleeping too much, finding my footing - and so on.
 It's a comfortable catch-all.
-I've finished university, but I still happily embrace the student ethos, whatever that is.
+I've long since finished university, but I still happily embrace the student ethos, whatever that is.
 Perhaps the desire to learn something new, to be forever open-minded, and a passion for knowledge and discussion.
 (The positives which people like to overlook)

 I'm not someone who relished those piles of books, come essay week, apart from those rare books that managed to be readable and edifying.
 However, if anything sums up my attitude to life I guess it's a massive interest in almost everything.
 I entertain a wide-eyed awe at the world, universe, and so on, and I find it difficult to understand how some people don't.
 I try to sustain a balance between naivety and pragmatism.
 It's healthy to maintain an open, receptive mind, at the risk of asking one too many questions.
 I don't agree with cynicism.
 Ultimately I prefer people who wear their heart and their opinions on their sleeve, as long as they can debate them honestly.
 I have something of a vendetta against apathy.
-Passion is the order of the day.
+Passion is the order of the day!

-Despite this star-gazing, I'd never dismiss the urbane and the everyday, which I enjoy with a passion.
+Despite this star-gazing, I'd never dismiss the urbane and the everyday, which I happily enjoy.
 I spend a lot of time thinking about Stuff and talking about Things with friends.
 I love idiosyncrasies, foibles and cuddles, and I adore conversation.
 I thrive in small groups of four or five, usually getting upto hijinks, or becoming embroiled in deep discussion (which needn't be about anything deep itself!).
 I'm more anxious about larger gatherings or meeting lots of new people at once, but if I felt like using the word forté to describe anything it would probably be conversation.
 Language is amazing, and not enough people spend much time talking properly.

 There's a practical application for all this (so-called) procrastination, and it's the world at large.
 I think sometimes you just need to 'take a moment', if only to avoid an early grave.
 We generally lack worldy power and influence.
 Not all of us are Obamas-in-the-making.
-This can be frustrating, but the world is all in the details, the urbane.
-How we might deal with each other.
-How one conversation can change a mood, start a relationship, or change a lifetime.
+This can be frustrating, but the world is all in the details, the urbane: how we might deal with each other; How one conversation can change a mood, start a relationship, or change a lifetime.
 The realisation that we're just biological organisms kicking around on a ball of rock needn't be a harsh reality - I think it's utterly compelling.

 The quote up top is not just a nod to Fight Club: I think the strange is worth embracing.
 I love alternative culture and the niche.
 Geekdom, whether it be about films, games, literature, art, or whatever.
 It's Obsession and Passion hand in hand, down at the arcades, or in the back row of the cinema, or curled up in bed with a good book.

-Particularly, videogames and films are involving, immersive, and brilliantly social, despite the usual stigmas.
+In particular, videogames and films are involving, immersive, and brilliantly social, despite the usual stigmas.
 I am an evangelist.
 Ask me about Italian plumbers, or how to to beat Death at chess.

 I think I'll stop writing here!